 Submit Health Form (optional)

-All new students must check in to the College before they can attend orientation or begin classes.
+All new students must check in to the University before they can begin classes.
 This is where you will get your student ID, obtain your parking pass, get the keys to your room if you are living on campus, and take care of all other campus business.
 (If you need a parking pass, please bring your Driver’s License, proof of insurance, and car registration with you when you come to check in!)

 Register and Attend Access & Second Degree SOAR